De Havilland Canada DHC-2 Beaver: Civil

 The DHC-2 is popular with air charter companies, police forces and small air taxi operators as well as private individuals and companies.
 Both the Royal Canadian Mounted Police and Finnish Border Guard operate the aircraft.
+Several small airline companies in British Columbia use Beavers on scheduled routes from Vancouver to the Sunshine Coast, Vancouver Island as well as numerous nearby smaller islands.
+The largest of these airlines is Harbour Air.